-DMDD differs in several ways from SMD: SMD required recurrent temper outbursts, a persistent negative mood (which, unlike DMDD, includes depressed mood), and the presence of at least three "hyperarousal" symptoms (pressured speech, racing thoughts or flight of ideas, intrusiveness, distractibility, insomnia, and agitation).

-Also, age of onset for SMD was before age 12 years and the maximum symptom-free period was 2 months.
+- DMDD differs in several ways from SMD: - SMD required recurrent temper outbursts, a persistent negative mood (which, unlike DMDD, includes depressed mood), and the presence of at least three "hyperarousal" symptoms (pressured speech, racing thoughts or flight of ideas, intrusiveness, distractibility, insomnia, and agitation). - These hyperarousal criteria were included because it was these symptoms in persistently irritable children that often led to a concern about mania. - Also, age of onset for SMD was before age 12 years and the maximum symptom-free period was 2 months.